Neta Aya: Indonesia

 The V was introduced in Indonesia at the 30th Gaikindo Indonesia International Auto Show in August 2023, coinciding with Neta's entry to the Indonesian market.
 Pre-orders were opened at the time during the exhibition.
-Sales commenced in 24 October 2023.
+Sales commenced on 24 October 2023.
 It is the first Neta model to be marketed in Indonesia.
 Imported from China, it is only available in one unnamed variant.
 As of May 2024, the V is sold in parallel alongside the facelifted V-II.

-The facelifted V-II was introduced in 30 April 2024 at the 2024 Periklindo Electric Vehicle Show.
-Sales commenced in 22 May 2024.
-Unlike the pre-facelift V, the V-II is locally assembled at Handal Indonesia Motor's facility in Bekasi, West Java, where trial production was conducted in 22 April 2024, while mass production started in 31 May 2024.
+The facelifted V-II was introduced on 30 April 2024 at the 2024 Periklindo Electric Vehicle Show.
+Sales commenced on 22 May 2024.
+Unlike the pre-facelift V, the V-II is locally assembled at Handal Indonesia Motor's facility in Bekasi, West Java, where trial production was conducted on 22 April 2024, while mass production started on 31 May 2024 and continued until mid-2025.

 Malaysia

 The Neta V was introduced in Malaysia at the 2023 Malaysian Autoshow in May 2023, coinciding with Neta's debut to the Malaysian market as their first model.
-It was launched in 25 October 2023 in one unnamed variant, imported from China.
+It was launched on 25 October 2023 in one unnamed variant, imported from China.
 Priced at RM100,000, it is one of the most affordable EVs in Malaysia, surpassed only by the less expensive (RM60,000 to 80,000) Proton e.MAS 5.